yrutschle/sslh/README.md

 -------------------------

-On Linux and FreeBSD you can use the `--transparent` option to request transparent proying.
+On Linux and FreeBSD you can use the `--transparent` option to request transparent proxying.
 This means services behind `sslh` (Apache, `sshd` and so on) will see the external IP and ports as if the external world connected directly to them.
 This simplifies IP-based access control (or makes it possible at